Philippines says China rammed, water cannoned resupply vessels | Law-Order

 Philippines says China rammed, water cannoned resupply vessels

+A Philippine coastguard official on Sunday accused China of firing water cannons and ramming its resupply vessels in the South China Sea, causing "serious engine damage" to one vessel.
+Coast Guard spokesperson Jay Tarriela named the vessels as Unaizah Mae 1 and M/L Kalayaan.

-A Philippine coastguard official on Sunday accused China of firing water cannon and ramming its resupply vessels in the South China Sea, with one of the ships suffering "serious engine damage".
+A Philippine coastguard official on Sunday accused China of firing water cannons and ramming its resupply vessels in the South China Sea, causing "serious engine damage" to one vessel.

-Jay Tarriela, a coast guard spokesperson, said on the social media platform X the Chinese coast guard "water cannoned" two of its resupply vessels in the South China Sea on Sunday morning.
+Coast Guard spokesperson Jay Tarriela named the vessels as Unaizah Mae 1 and M/L Kalayaan.
+"M/L Kalayaan suffered serious engine damage.
+Contrary to China Coast Guard disinformation, UM1 rammed by CCG vessel," Tarriela said on social media platform X.

+The incident was the second ramming between Philippine and Chinese ships since October in the vicinity of Second Thomas Shoal, an uninhabited shoal within the Philippines' exclusive economic zone where Filipino soldiers are living aboard an aging warship that was deliberately ran aground in 1999 to protect Manila's claims in the disputed waterway.
+There was no immediate comment from Chinese officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)